How Supplements Can Help Manage Anxiety Symptoms

 Medically reviewed by Andrea Brant, LMHC

 Disorders that involve chronic anxiety symptoms can be hard to manage, and they're both relatively common.
-Many things can cause anxiety, and there's often a direct link between feeling anxious and panic attacks.
+Many things can cause anxiety, and there's often a direct link between feeling anxious and panic attacks, which can be particularly distressing to experience.

 What are anxiety disorders?